 Pre-delivery Examination.
-Purchaser represents to Pro-Line that Purchaser has examined the boat and all its component parts, accessories and equipment, to Purchaser's full satisfaction prior to accepting delivery from the selling dealer.
+Purchaser represents to Pro-Line that Purchaser has examined the boat and all of its component parts, accessories and equipment to Purchaser's full satisfaction prior to accepting delivery of the boat from the Dealer, or in the alternative, has been given full opportunity to do so and has declined.